Plan your future. Achieve your dreams. You have access to a career counselor, a career identity coach and many other resources to help you succeed.

 Schedule a 30- or 60-minute appointment with our college’s dedicated career services professionals.
 They’ll help you explore majors and careers, write or polish your résumé/CV or cover letter, find an internship or job, prepare for graduate school or participate in a mock interview.

 Note: Due to COVID-19, career counselors will conduct appointments via Zoom.
 Find more information here.

-The Career Development Center offers daily drop-in hours where you can see an on-call career counselor for a 15-minute meeting.
-Hours are Monday through Friday from 11 a.m. to 2 p.m. during the fall and spring semesters, when classes are in session.
+The Career Development Center offers virtual drop-in hours where you can meet an on-call career counselor for a 15-minute meeting.
+Hours are Monday through Friday from 1-3 p.m. during the fall and spring semesters, when classes are in session.
 No appointment needed.

 Join the Career Identity Program

 This exclusive year-long program will guide you through exploring your values, interests, skills and personality while connecting you with resources and educating you through activity-based workshops.
 Earn a certificate to bolster your résumé while answering the age-old question of “What do you want to be when you grow up?”

 For more information, contact Career Identity Coach Courtney Mulveney.

 Learn about the skills employers seek, view sample résumés, common interview questions, information regarding how to create an engaging LinkedIn and more.